- Mar 22, 2025

 13. Gauri Shankar Temple:

-The Gauri Shankar temple is a Hindu temple, which is an ancient temple dedicated to lord Shiva.
-It is one of the most popular tourist destinations and one of the most important temples for Shaivtes.
+The Gauri Shankar temple is an ancient Hindu temple dedicated to Lord Shiva.
+It is one of the most popular tourist destinations and one of the most important temples for Shaivites.
 The temple is over 800 years old and is further known for its architecture.
 Thus, the temple is home to an 800-year-old lingam and is decorated with the followers.
-When decorated with flower garlands, the temple is magnificent during the Hivratri and Diwali.
-Thus, if you plan to head to the temple further, visit early in the morning, as it tends to get busier later in the day.
+When decorated with flower garlands, the temple is magnificent during Holi and Diwali.
+Thus, if you plan to head farther to the temple, visit early in the morning, as it tends to get busier later in the day.

 Location: M64P=97H, Manohar Market, Hauz Qazi, Chandni Chowk, Delhi 110006.